hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

 ## 3. Choose Data Center for Joule Setup

 Joule is BTP Service that works with multiple SAP solutions.
-The number of SAP applications supported with Joule is growing on a regular basis so it's important to choose a data center for Joule setup that can work for various SAP applications that you may have in your landscape - even if those applications are not in scope for Joule setup now.
+The number of SAP solutions supported with Joule is growing on a regular basis so it's important to choose a data center for Joule setup that can work for various SAP systems that you may have in your landscape - even if those systems are not in scope for Joule setup now.
 There are several factors that determine which data center to choose for Joule setup.
 Some factors to consider:

 1)  What are the currently supported datacenters for Joule?
 2)  Which SAP solutions will Joule be setup for and what are datacenters of those solutions?